-His debut novel, The Alchemist Agenda, was published by Graybooks Publishers in 2013.
-The screen adaptation was honored with Amazon Studios $20,000.00 Best Screenplay Award and made into a feature length motion comic.
+His screenplay, The Alchemist Agenda, was honored with Amazon Studios $20,000.00 Best Screenplay Award and made into a feature length motion comic.

 “The work I did with Amazon showed me that technology will bring continuous and rapid changes in our tools and distribution channels.
 The goal is to embrace these changes but to adhere the the proven elements of linear narrative that have worked for thousands of years.” -The Guardian interview, London-

-He is currently working on his next two thrillers, Flamingo Coast and The Second Son.
+He is currently preparing to publish two novels, Flamingo Coast and The Second Son.